s-xync/devil-token/README.md

 #### Tokenize Everything

+Tokenize Everything creates an ERC20 Token and gives you a Front-End web app to manage it by showing all transactions sent or received previously and also to make new sending transactions.
+Tokenize Everything uses ReactJS for front-end.
+The ERC20 Token is a Smart Contract deployed on Ethereum Virtual Machine and the ReactJS app communicates with the Smart Contract using Web3.
+It uses the Local Storage provided by browser for a more smoother experience.

 Make sure you have truffle installed.
 Run `npm install` in this folder first.
 Then run any test network provider on your computer.